At What Temperature Does Nuclear Fusion Start

 Conclusion

 Understanding at what temperature nuclear fusion starts is crucial for unlocking the potential of this powerful energy source.
 While the extreme temperatures required present significant technological challenges, ongoing research and development efforts are bringing us closer to the goal of practical fusion power.
-From magnetic confinement to inertial confinement, scientists and engineers are exploring innovative approaches to harness the energy of the stars here on Earth.
+But from magnetic confinement to inertial confinement, scientists and engineers are exploring innovative approaches to harness the energy of the stars here on Earth.
 The promise of clean, sustainable, and virtually limitless energy makes the quest for nuclear fusion one of the most important scientific endeavors of our time.